lauravz98/Final-Book-Hunters/README.md

 <p align="center">
     <img src = /img/AWS.png >
 </p>

 * Also included is the postman's collection of the most common requests.
+The following table summarizes some of the requests that can be made on the Edge service

 | Method | Endpoint                     | Params                     | Description                   |